 How often are you testing, tracking, documenting, and improving the security of your digital estate?

 Engaging an independent third party to stress test your fortress is highly recommended.
 This discipline strengthens your ability to demonstrate proof of due care.
 You can also get more favorable rates as your scores improve.

 According to Roger Grimes of KnowBe4, the world’s first and largest new-school security awareness training and simulated phishing platform, businesses can expect the following bad news regarding insurance:

 - Significantly higher premiums

 - Fewer options

 - Stronger requirements

-Learn More: Cybersecurity Insurance Changes
+Learn More: Stricter Cyber Insurance Coverage Trends

-On the other hand, even the most advanced (and expensive) security tools don’t prevent users from responding to fairly low-tech, social engineering tactics, the primary methods hackers employ to break in.
+On the other hand, even the most advanced (and expensive) security tools don’t prevent users from responding to fairly low-tech social engineering tactics, the primary methods hackers employ to break in.

 Human error causes over 95% of data breaches.
 This trend is one of the main reasons companies like KnowBe4 are so successful in changing user behavior.